Another Word For FOCUSED

 purposeful

-Adjective : Having purpose; intentional.
+Adjective : Having purpose: having intention or meaning; intentional.

 versed